-Within 40 days after receiving the decision of the Hearing Committee, either the practitioner or the Medical Executive Committee may request an appellate review.
-A written request for such review shall be delivered to the Chief of Staff, the Chief Executive Officer and the other side in the hearing.
-If appellate review is not requested within such period, that action or recommendation shall thereupon become the final action of the Medical Staff.
-The Governing Board shall consider the decision within 70 days, and shall give it great weight.
+Within ten (10) days after receipt of the decision of the Hearing Committee, either the Practitioner or the Medical Executive Committee may request an appellate review.
+A written request for such review shall be delivered to the Administrator and the other party in the hearing.
+If a request for appellate review is not received by the Administrator within such period, the decision of the Hearing Committee shall thereupon become final, except if modified or reversed by the Oversight Committee.